sourcegraph/sourcegraph-public-snapshot/dev/mini/README.md

 ## Packaging this directory (for Sourcegraph employees)
 The following command will download a copy of this directory from `master`.
 The first time you issue this command, you will need to generate a [GitHub Personal Access Token](https://github.com/settings/tokens).
 After entering it the first time, it will be saved to your ~/.subversion repository.
 `svn export https://github.com/sourcegraph/sourcegraph/trunk/dev/mini mini/ && sed -ie 's/TRACKING_APP_ID:/TRACKING_APP_ID: OnPremInstance/g' mini/docker-compose.yml && zip -r mini.zip mini/ && rm -rf mini/`

+## FAQs

+### Unable to clone repositories from GitHub.com

+Sourcegraph requires access to GitHub.com via the git-server container for open-source dependency resolution.
+By default, the ~/.ssh directory is mounted to the git-server ~/.ssh directory.
+If your SSH keys are not located in .ssh, or are not set up to be used with your GitHub.com account, then cloning repositories from GitHub may fail.

+### Running setup.sh fails with message "No container found for postgres_1"

+Make sure that Sourcegraph is up by following the instructions in "Run" before running `setup.sh`.

 ## Troubleshooting
 Please contact support@sourcegraph.com with questions about Sourcegraph mini.
 Include the output of `docker-compose ps`, a copy of your `.env` file, and any logs that might be relevant.